ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Windows_Installation_README.md

 >Note: You can open up a command prompt window by pressing `Windows Key + R`.
 This will open up a window in the corner of your screen.
 In this window, type in `cmd` and press enter to run a new command prompt window.
 It will look like a black box.

 ## Installing podman-compose
 Installing podman-compose on Windows requires a package manager.
-For this tutorial, we'll be using Conda.
+For this tutorial, we'll be using Conda, which is included in Anaconda.

 #### Installing Anaconda
 1. Visit the Anaconda [website](https://www.anaconda.com/).